MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 acknowledged by Materialize but then can't see that data in Materialize.

-Property 2 prevents the following scenario: a client sees some data in Materialize, but doesn't see that it's been acknowledged by an upstream source.
+Property 2 prevents the following scenario: a client sees some data in Materialize, but doesn't see that it's been acknowledged in an upstream source.

 This guarantee is actually too strong for our needs and has very negative availability ramifications.
 Once an acknowledgement has been sent by Materialize, then no reads can be serviced until the upstream source has confirmed that